cboettig/ews-review/manuscript-w-refs.md

 empirical understanding of these cases will allow us to construct novel warning signals, that may be opposite the patterns observed in the familiar saddle-node bifurcations.
-Before early warning signals can be applied in novel systems, additional information is needed in order to determine best signal to use.
+Before early warning signals can be applied in novel systems, additional information is needed in order to determine the best signal to use.

 The future of early warning signals lies in the uncharted territory.
 For certain classes of transitions, such as stochastically-driven regime shifts, prediction